thoughtshso/blog/_posts/2024-10-13-the-wounded-heart.md

 "Those deficiencies do not get to the heart of his radical selfishness that protectived him from responding to her rage."
 (48, 4)

 #### [Chapter 4] The War Zone: Strategies for Abuse
 "Chances are, however, that the two factors that are essential to a happy home were absent in the victim's.
 The first factor is a sense of being enjoyed for who one is rather than for what one does.
-Many abause victims were enjoyed for being the adultified child, but that kind of appreciation leaves the hungry heart untouched.
+Many abuse victims were enjoyed for being the adultified child, but that kind of appreciation leaves the hungry heart untouched.
 A second factor is a respect of one's being that permits the opportunity to develop uniqueness and separateness from other members of the family."
 (53, 3)

 "It is typical for the abused daughter to be singled out, often before the abuse, as the one who is expected to function as a "little adult.""
 (53, 4)